wmealing/wmealing.github.io/index.md

 Listed below are some of the things that I'm working on that I think others may be interested in.

+# Encrypting a disk to only boot in A system.

+Recent research papers related to flaws in thunderbolt and secureboot have piqued my interest in learning more about what can be done to prevent a system comprimised in such a way from being abused.
+I've written about [what I have learned](./tpm-pcr07.md)

 # Toshiba Toughpad FZ-G1-3

 I have recently purchased one of these machines in an auction, and I am -very- impressed with its build quality.
 While this one is not its current purchase release, I've got a page talking about the customizations and things I have learned about it